-Active nodes or receivers start the retransmission process when they detect the loss of data capsules (intermediate sequence control), and they generate a NACK capsule with the requested sequence numbers and their associated nack_c.
-NACK capsules are processed at the first active node they visit on their way toward the source, and are not necessarily forwarded.
-When an active node receives a NACK capsule, it analyzes all the sequence numbers and nack_c fields contained in it.
-For each pair (sequence number, nack_c) the node carries out the following functions:
+Active nodes or receivers start the retransmission process when they detect the loss of data capsules (intermediate sequence control), and they generate a NACK capsule with the requested sequence numbers and their associated $nack\c$ .
+NACK capsules are processed at the first active node they visit on their way towards the source, and are not necessarily forwarded.
+When an active node receives a NACK capsule, it analyzes all the sequence numbers and $nack\c$ fields contained in it.
+For each pair (sequence number, $nack\c$ ) the node carries out the following functions:

-- It checks if the retransmission request for the sequence number has already been attended to (retransmission filtering) or not.
+- 1. It checks if the retransmission request for the sequence number has already been attended to (retransmission filtering) or not.
 If it has been attended, no more processing is done.
-Otherwise, the processing proceeds to the following point.
-To check if the retransmission has been attended to, it verifies that the retransmission_info record (associated with this sequence number and incoming interface) exists, and that the nack_c in the record is higher than or equal to the nack_c being processed. - It checks if it has the requested data locally stored.
+Otherwise, the processing proceeds in point 2).
+To check if the retransmission has been attended to, it verifies that the retransmision\info record (associated to this sequence number and incoming interface) exists, and that the nack\c in the record is higher than or equal to the nack\c being processed. - 2.
+It checks if it has the requested data locally stored.
 In this case, it performs the retransmission (local recovery), and no more processing is done.
-Otherwise, the processing proceeds to the next point.
-The retransmission is performed by sending (in multicast) the data capsule only through the specific interface where the NACK capsule arrived (recovery with restricted scope) and actualizes its retransmission_info record to filter further retransmissions. - It checks if a negative acknowledgment has not already been sent.
-In this case, a NACK has to be sent for sequence number and nack_c being processed, and it writes the nack_c being processed into the nack_c of the nack supression_info record.
-Otherwise, no NACK has to be sent

-(NACK filtering).
-In either case, it has to set the bit of the nack_supression_info record corresponding to the interface through which this NACK was received.
-To check if the negative acknowledgment has already been sent, it verifies that the nack_supression_info record (associated to this sequence number) exists and that the nack_c in the record is higher than or equal to the nack_c being processed.
+Otherwise the processing proceeds in point 3).
+The retransmission is performed by sending (in multicast) the data capsule only through the specific interface where the NACK capsule arrived (recovery with restricted scope) and actualizes its retransmission\info record to filter further retransmissions. - 3.
+It checks if a negative acknowledgment has not already been sent.
+In this case, a NACK has to be sent for sequence number and nack\c being processed, and it writes the nack\c being processed into the nack\c of the nack\supression\info record.
+Otherwise no NACK has to be sent (NACK filtering).
+In either case, it has to set the bit of the nack\supression\info record corresponding to the interface through which this NACK was received.
+To check if the negative acknowledgement has already been sent, it verifies that the nack\supression\info record (associated to this sequence number) exists and the nack\c in the record is higher than or equal to the nack\c being processed.

-When the processing of all the sequence numbers is finished, it will generate a single (or no) NACK capsule to request all the sequence numbers needed.
+When the processing of all the sequence numbers is finished, it will generate a single (or none) NACK capsule to request all the sequence numbers needed.

-When a retransmission capsule arrives at an active node, if the nack_supression_info record corresponding to the capsule exists it forwards the capsule only through the interfaces which are set in the associated bitmap (recovery with restricted scope).
-After that, it updates the retransmission_info record for that sequence number.
-If no nack_supression_info record is found (cache space is low, active node drops, etc.) the active node caches the data in the retransmission capsule.
-If no cache space is available, the capsule is forwarded in normal multicast mode and its associated retransmission_info record updated.
+When a retransmission capsule arrives at an active node, if the nack\supression\info record corresponding to the capsule exists it forwards the capsule only through the interfaces which are set in the associated bitmap (recovery with restricted scope).
+After that, it updates the retransmission\info record for that sequence number.
+If no nack\supression\info record is found (cache space is low, active node drops, etc.) the active node caches the data in the retransmission capsule.
+If no cache space is available, the capsule is forwarded in normal multicast mode and its associated retransmission\info record is updated.